 This is usually set-up by your account manager when your Citizen Space site is first deployed.
 For more information please see the deployment requirements article.

 Any logos you upload will be displayed at the top of every page of that particular activity, starting from the overview page all the way through to the response submitted page.

 Uploading an image as a logo will be a good option for you if it's important that the entire image is displayed on every sized device.
 For example if your image contains words or imagery that need to be seen in their entirety to make sense.

 - Any shape you like - e.g. square or rectangle.

-- Any height you like, there are no restrictions - HOWEVER, anything taller than about 400px is likely to seem quite big and will push your consultation content down the page.
+- No bigger than 400px tall.
+Anything taller than this is likely to seem quite big and will push your content down the page.

 When you upload the image, Citizen Space provides a preview of what it will look like on desktop and on mobile to help you.
 The full-screen effect below has been achieved by setting the background colour to the same colour as the logo.

 Advice for uploading multiple logos